Open Circle Jewish Learning 20s and 30s/Eser

-Open Circle Jewish Learning 20s and 30s brings together young adults in living rooms throughout Greater Boston to build connection and community through stimulating, accessible Jewish learning and conversation.
-We offer small-group, discussion-based learning circles on topics including mindfulness and mysticism, politics and history, arts and culture, social action, and texts and traditions.
-You can also create your own learning circle on any Jewish topic.
+Open Circle Jewish Learning 20’s and 30’s/Eser brings together young adults in living rooms (or online, due to COVID-19) throughout Greater Boston to build connection and community through stimulating, accessible Jewish learning and conversation.

 - time 20s and 30s

-We welcome participants from all religious, political, gender, and economic backgrounds.
+We welcome participants from all religious faith, political, gender, and economic backgrounds.
 No prior formal Jewish education or knowledge of Hebrew is required.
-Past participants include secular and religious Jews from a variety of movements, and non-Jews, including partners in interfaith relationships, and those considering going through conversion.